malcobe/eartraining/README.md

 # Ear Training
 Sonic Pi scripts for ear training

-You need to install and download Sonic Pi in order to run these scripts.
-Visit https://sonic-pi.net/ The comments in each script will explain how to use it.
+You need to download and install Sonic Pi to run these scripts.
+Visit https://sonic-pi.net/ Please refer to each script's comments for instructions on how to use them.